 Removes the permanent shared folder with the given name previously created by createSharedFolder() from the collection of shared folders and stops sharing it.
-If this method fails, the following error codes may be reported:

 - VBOX\E\INVALID\VM\STATE: Virtual machine is not mutable. - VBOX\E\OBJECT\NOT\FOUND: Shared folder name does not exist.